-Gabrielle Cave: Gabrielle is the owner of Beaumont Physiotherapy & Sports Injury Clinic.
-Gabrielle graduated from the internationally recognized University of Alberta in 2003 with a Bachelors in Physical Therapy.
-She completed her Spinal Mechanical Diagnosis and Therapy from The Robin Mckenzie Institute of Canada.
+Gabrielle Cave: Gabrielle Is the owner of Beaumont Physiotherapy & Sports Injury Clinic and graduated from the University of Alberta in 2003 with a Bachelors of Science in Physical Therapy.
+She completed her Spinal Mechanical Diagnosis and Therapy from The Robin Mackenzie Institute of Canada.
 She has her Advanced Orthopaedic Manipulative Therapy (Level 2).
-Gabrielle is a member of Sport Physiotherapy Canada and is currently a Sports Physiotherapy Certification Candidate.
-She has a long history of working with Midget AAA hockey.
+Gabrielle is a member of Sport Physiotherapy Canada and is currently a sports physiotherapy certification candidate.
 She has treated athletes from professional level to tim-bits, from hockey to action sports.
-She has a particular interest in the assessment of sports injuries, movement dysfunction of the spine, vestibular rehabilitation and pre/post-natal pain and instability.
-She has served on the Board of Directors for the Sports Medicine Council of Alberta from 2004-2011.
-When she’s not at the clinic, Gabrielle enjoys spending time with her family, biking, running and as an avid ambassador with the Stollery Women's Network for the Stollery Children's Hospital.
+Gabrielle has a particular interest in the assessment of sports injuries, movement dysfunction of the spine and vestibular rehabilitation.
+She served on the Board of Directors for the Sports Medicine Council of Alberta from 2004-2011.
+When not at the clinic, Gabrielle enjoys spending time with her family, biking, running and as an ambassador with the Stollery Women's Network for the Stollery Children's Hospital.

 Susan Wilkinson: Sue graduated from the University of Alberta in 1993, with a Bachelors of Science in Physical Therapy.
-Since graduating she has received the intermediate and advanced diplomas in manual and manipulative therapy (FCAMPT).
+Since graduating she has received the Intermediate and Advanced Diplomas in manual and manipulative therapy (FCAMPT).
 In 2011, Sue also certified in the practice of intramuscular stimulation (Gunn IMS).
 She has also taken courses in vestibular rehabilitation and continues to keep current with continuing education and mentorship.
-Sue is passionate about physical therapy and encourages clients to return to function and recreational activities not only with treatment but self-management.
+Sue is passionate about physical therapy and encourages clients to return to function and recreational activities not only with treatment but with self-management.

 Kyle Nordstrom: Kyle was born and raised in Beaumont.
-He is a graduate of the University of Alberta with a Masters in Physical Therapy, and prior Bachelors of Science in Kinesiology with distinction.
-He has since completed level 2 upper and lower quadrants in the Diploma of Advanced Orthopedic and Manual Manipulative Physiotherapy, supplemental courses on soft tissue mobilization, and certification programs in spinal manipulation and trigger point dry needling.
+He graduated from the University of Alberta with a Masters in Physical Therapy, and prior Bachelors of Science in Kinesiology with distinction.
+He has since completed level 2 upper and lower quadrants in the Diploma of Advanced Orthopaedic and Manual and Manipulative Therapy, supplemental courses on soft tissue mobilization, and certification programs in spinal manipulation and trigger point dry needling.
 Kyle has an extensive background and interest in sports-related injuries, but enjoys working with a variety of clients and the individualized concerns that everyone brings.

-Kristen Lis: (on maternity leave) Kristen graduated from the University of Calgary in 2005, with a Bachelors of Kinesiology with distinction.
+Kristen North: Kristen graduated from the University of Calgary in 2005 with a Bachelors of Kinesiology with distinction.
 She completed her Masters of Science in Physical Therapy from the University of Alberta in 2008.
-Since graduation, Kristen has completed her Intermediate and Advanced Diplomas in Orthopedic Manual and Manipulative Therapy (FCAMPT).
+Since graduation, Kristen has completed her Intermediate and Advanced Diplomas in Orthopaedic Manual and Manipulative Therapy (FCAMPT).
 Kristen is committed to improving her knowledge and skills through continuing education.
-She enjoys all areas of orthopedic rehabilitation and working with clients to achieve their work, sport and functional goals.
+She enjoys all areas of orthopaedic rehabilitation and working with clients to achieve their work, sport and functional goals.

-Kim Mackie: Kim is our office manager.
-Kim has been a part of the Beaumont community for 25+ years.
+Kim Mackie: Kim is our Office Manager.
+Kim has been part of the Beaumont community for 25+ years.
 She would be happy to assist you with any questions that you may have.